It’s possible to die from excess painkillers or tranquilizers, especially if you mix them with alcohol. Is it the same with cannabis?

-A lot of us smokers were interested in this question at some point, but in this instance, the doubt is fair enough, since dabs are much more potent than marijuana buds.
+A lot of us smokers have wondered about this since dabs are much more potent than marijuana buds.

-The same goes here, you will have to take more dabs than you can even imagine in 15 minutes.
+But, it is the same situation here – you would have to consume more dabs than you can even imagine within 15 minutes.

 How much edibles would you have to take to overdose?

-When it comes to edibles, it’s a little bit of a different story but you still can’t overdose on them.
+When it comes to edibles it’s a bit of a different story but you still can’t overdose on them.

 Even if you do take too much edibles and feel like dying — you won’t.
 The paranoia will go away eventually.

 You would have to consume 20,000 to 40,000 times more marijuana than usual.
 No one can eat that much food, not even edibles.